Peterbilt vs Kenworth: Which is Better?

 Between the two truck models, it’s a close call.
 There is no “better truck,” since both are fuel efficient and have a lot of torque.

-However, Peterbilt tends to have more or less the horsepower as Kenworth.
+However, Peterbilt tends to have more or less the same horsepower as Kenworth.
 Both of them offer a sleek, aerodynamic design meant to save an estimated 7% on fuel use.

 Peterbilt is known for some iconic, stunning designs, like the classic Peterbilt 379 and the customizable Peterbilt 359, featuring a spacious cab with plenty of leg room for drivers.